foundersandcoders/coursebook/src/course/syllabus/apprenticeship/full-stack-app/project.md

 ### Set up database

 You should set up a local database on your machine to use during development.
 Reference this via a `DATABASE_URL` environment variable.
-This will allow you to provide the production DB on AWS when you deploy your app.
+This will allow you to provide the production DB when you deploy your app to Vercel.
 You can read about [how Next.js works with `.env` files](https://nextjs.org/docs/basic-features/environment-variables).

 If you want to automate this for each team member take a look at the DB setup/build scripts in [this example repo](https://github.com/oliverjam/express-postgres-example/tree/main/scripts).